IgniteUI/indigo-design-docfx/en/components/hyperlink.md

 ## Styling

-The Hyperlink can be styled by changing the default blue color of the text from the Hyperlink base component in the **Figma** Indigo.Design UI Kit.
+The Hyperlink can be styled by changing the default blue color of the text from the Hyperlink main component in the **Figma** Indigo.Design UI Kit.
 In **Sketch** the default color can be changed from the `Symbol Master` that can be found on the 🧩 Components page in the Indigo.Design library.

 <img class="responsive-img" src="../images/hyperlink_styling.png" srcset="../images/hyperlink_styling@2x.png 2x" />